luiscberrocal/django_ansible_config/README.md

 ## How to use

-Edit cookiecutter/cookiecutter-config.yml especifically the **project_name** and
+Edit cookiecutter/cookiecutter-config.yml specifically the **project_name** and
 **project_slug**.

+The creation of the admin user for Django is based con the file ./.secrets/credentials.yml with the data in this file Ansible will create a superuser for you.

-Steps before running:
+Steps before running the main playbook.

     1. Run:
         $ ansible-playbook prep_secrets.yml --extra-vars '{"pwd":"12333"}'

-    2. Edot  the file named .secrets/credential.yml with the following below.
+    2. Edit  the file named .secrets/credential.yml with the following below.
 This content will ber used to create your super user in Django:

         dev:
             username: your-username